Fakedatascientist/Marketing-Mix-Modeling-Interaction-Terms-/README.md

-All information regarding Marketing Mix Modeling and interpretation of results is contained in the thesis file Ali Shyntas and Ramazan Aitkaliyev
+All information regarding Marketing Mix Modeling and interpretation of results is contained in the thesis file Ali Shyntas and Ramazan Aitkaliyev.
+All data used in this project belong to the Politecnico di Milano and were provided in collaboration with Group M as part of a research project in the field of marketing.
+We thank them for the opportunity to use this dataset for educational and research purposes.